nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests SudoHR to __show the details of a employee with a specific eid(UC4)__
+1. User requests SudoHR to __show the details of a employee with a specific eid(UC4)__.
-2. User requests to edit a specific employee with a specific eid
+2. User requests to edit a specific employee with a specific eid.
 3. SudoHR edits the employee.

     Use case ends.